ylinbo2013/recaptcha/README.md

      */
     'api_domain' => 'www.google.com',

-    //you can disable the ReCaptcha in for your tests 'enabled' => env('RECAPTCHA_ENABLED', 'true'),
+    //you can disable the ReCaptcha when you test your application 'enabled' => env('RECAPTCHA_ENABLED', 'true'),

 ];